Corionis/ELS/artifacts/document/developer.md

     * Builds the ELS.jar to the deploy/ directory.
     * This script was generated from IntelliJ.

+In IntelliJ perform Build, Rebuild Project.
+The els.xml stamp ant target may be execute separately if needed.

 ## Code Disclaimer

 Code in the newest branch and not master is work in progress.
 It may not work or make